japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSourceProvider.md

 strategy(caseInsensitiveParams: Map[String, String])
 ----

-Internally, `strategy` finds the keys in the input `caseInsensitiveParams` that are one of the following and creates a corresponding link:spark-sql-streaming-ConsumerStrategy.adoc[ConsumerStrategy].
+Internally, `strategy` finds the keys in the input `caseInsensitiveParams` that are one of the following and creates a corresponding link:spark-sql-streaming-ConsumerStrategy.md[ConsumerStrategy].

 .KafkaSourceProvider.strategy's Key to ConsumerStrategy Conversion [cols="1m,2",options="header",width="100%"]